JingboWanMath/JingboWanMath.github.io/_pages/about.md

 📃 My **published works** cover topics such as positively curved manifolds, parabolic geometric/heat flows, and hyperbolic equations on black holes:

-1. (Joint with Sergiu Klainerman and Dawei Shen) “A Canonical Foliation on Null Infinity in Perturbations of Kerr,” to appear soon.
+1. (Joint with Sergiu Klainerman and Dawei Shen) "A Canonical Foliation on Null Infinity in Perturbations of Kerr", arXiv:2412.20119 (gr-qc), 28 Dec 2024.
 2. (Joint with Elena Giorgi) “Boundedness and Decay for the Teukolsky System in Kerr-Newman Spacetime II: The Case \( a \ll M, Q < M \) in Axial Symmetry,” preprint.
 3. “Sharp Interior Gradient Estimate for Area Decreasing Graphical Mean Curvature Flow in Arbitrary Codimension,” submitted.
 4. (Joint with Man-Chun Lee and Luen-Fai Tam) “Rigidity of Area Non-Increasing Maps,” accepted by *Trans.
 Amer.
 Math.
 Soc.*.